jquense/yup/README.md

 Yup is a JavaScript schema builder for value parsing and validation.
 Define a schema, transform a value to match, validate the shape of an existing value, or both.
 Yup schema are extremely expressive and allow modeling complex, interdependent validations, or value transformations.

-Yup's API is heavily inspired by [Joi](https://github.com/hapijs/joi), but leaner and built with client-side validation as it's primary use-case.
+Yup's API is heavily inspired by [Joi](https://github.com/hapijs/joi), but leaner and built with client-side validation as its primary use-case.
 Yup separates the parsing and validating functions into separate steps. `cast()` transforms data while `validate` checks that the input is the correct shape.
-Each can be preformed together (such as HTML form validation) or seperately (such as deserializing trusted data from API's).
+Each can be performed together (such as HTML form validation) or seperately (such as deserializing trusted data from APIs).

 **Try it out:** https://runkit.com/jquense/yup#